 The sound quality is what you would expect from Sony, simply outstanding.
 It is a closed-back, so you have excellent sound isolation.
 It has an impedance of 63 ohms, which puts it right in the medium to high range.
 The high impedance level reduces distortion at higher volume and also gives a more balanced sound compared to low-impedance headphones.

-The ATH-M50x is a well revered closed-back headphone from Audio-Technica.
+The ATH-M50x is a closed-back bluetooth headphone for electronic drums from Audio-Technica.
 It has excellent bass, and the closed-back design gives good sound isolation.
 You will be able to feel the reverb quite strongly.
 The 45mm big drivers deliver an extended frequency range while also providing great bass.
 These headphones are marketed over the years, but they are relatively small and tend to press a lot on the ears unless you have tiny ears.

 Roland makes some of the top rated electronic drums in the whole world, and they have used that expertise to deliver a pair of headphones that are custom made for their drums.
 With these headphones, you will be able to bring the best out of Roland V-drums.
 But these are not limited to Roland’s drums; they can sound great even with electronic drums from other manufacturers.